 Decorah, Iowa is home to the Vesterheim: The National Norwegian-American Museum & Heritage Center.
 Visit Norway in Decorah, Iowa.
 You never need a passport, only a desire to learn something new.
 Become a Norwegian for a day in Decorah.

-If you live in the midwest like I do, chances are you know several Norwegians.
+If you live in the midwest as I do, chances are you know several Norwegians.
 I have a lot of Norwegian in me, and people can often tell by my accent.
 If you have heard me speak, do you think I have that Norwegian accent?
 I personally don’t think I do, but you all know how that goes.

-Looking down and standing next to a wooden ship was quite breath taking.
+Looking down and standing next to a wooden ship was quite breathtaking.
 I had a hard time fathoming how someone would sail miles and miles for days on end, in a wooden boat.
 Many folks that came to the United States, arrived in ships like this.
 A visit to this museum made me appreciate my great grandparents and all they had to go through to arrive in this country.

 Norwegians love their fabrics.
 Looms were and continue to be a part of the Norwegian way of life.

 Rosemaling and decorative painting are other pieces of Norwegian heritage.
 These pieces really caught my eye, as the detail is unbelievable.
 I will confess, I do not have the patience to paint like this.
 Isn’t it fun to see work like this in America, it’s so easy to visit Norway in Decorah, Iowa.